-In the coming weeks, we will make our way through Scott Gunn’s book ‘The Way of Love: A Practical Guide to Following Jesus.’
+In the coming Sundays, we will make our way through Scott Gunn’s book ‘The Way of Love: A Practical Guide to Following Jesus.’
 The book is set up around different ways we can practically engage in growing our spiritual life as followers of Jesus.
 Each week we will reflect on a different verb that sums up some aspect of following after Jesus.
 Each short chapter contains a reflection from Gunn, a shorter anecdote, and questions for reflection.

 In the coming weeks, we will make our way through Revelation with some help from Ward Ewing’s book ‘The Power of the Lamb: Revelation’s Theology of Liberation for You.’
 This book is not a commentary on the text but an attempt to apply the lessons and meaning of Revelation for us today.
 Pairing Revelation and ‘The Power of the Lamb’ together should give a chance to discuss Scripture and an opportunity for those who want to dig deeper as well.